Currently Rev. John Wolfe is

 United Methodist Church for 15 years.

-quadrenium.
-Each 30 minute program includes a personal witness
+each week.
+Each 30 minute program includes a personal witness of

 message of hope and encouragement from the Scriptures.
 Methodist